-On this basis, the Group revised scenario weights in H1 2023 and assigned weights of 20%-60%-20% (alternative scenarios receiving 20% each, and the baseline scenario 60%), with minor changes in some entities to reflect the likelihood of relevant future economic conditions in their environment.
-Regular yearly revision of IFRS 9 provisioning will be conducted in H1 2024.
+The Bank considers these scenarios when calculating expected credit losses in the context of IFRS 9.
+On this basis, the Group revised scenario weights in H1 2024.
+The assigned weights were 20%-60%-20% (alternative scenarios receiving 20% each, and the baseline scenario 60%).

 The Group established a comprehensive internal stress-testing framework and early warning systems in various risk areas with built-in risk factors relevant to the Group's business model.
-The stress-testing framework is integrated into the Risk Appetite, Internal Capital Adequacy Assessment Process (ICAAP), Internal Liquidity Adequacy Assessment Process (ILAAP), and the Recovery Plan to determine how severe and unexpected changes in the business and macro environment might affect the Group's capital adequacy or liquidity position.
+The stress-testing framework is integrated into the Risk Appetite, the Internal Capital Adequacy Assessment Process (ICAAP), the Internal Liquidity Adequacy Assessment Process (ILAAP), and the Recovery Plan to determine how severe and unexpected changes in the business, geopolitical, and macro environments might affect the Group's capital adequacy or liquidity position.
 The stress-testing framework and recovery plan indicators support proactive management of the Group's overall risk profile in these circumstances, including capital and liquidity positions from a forward-looking perspective.